Switch-modder/sm64_Only_Up/sound/README.md

+# Only up stuff
+-Added only up music

 Sound in SM64 consists of three parts: samples, sound banks, and sequences.

 Samples represent raw sound data, given as AIFF files with a custom ADPCM-based